Water contamination in Crestwood, Illinois: The contaminants

-Crestwood's public water supply was contaminated with perchloroethylene, or PCE, a dry-cleaning solvent linked to cancer, liver damage and neurological problems and vinyl chloride.
+Crestwood's public water supply was contaminated with perchloroethylene, or PCE, a dry-cleaning solvent linked to minor liver damage and neurological problems and vinyl chloride.

 PCE is widely used as industrial solvents in particular for degreasing and cleaning metal parts and electronic components, and in dry cleaning.

-PCE is known to break down in the environment and become vinyl chloride.
+PCE is known to break down in the environment into vinyl chloride.

 Exposure to vinyl chloride, a known human carcinogen, can cause a number of health problems including blood tumors, liver tumors, liver cancer, permanent liver damage, immune system damage, nerve damage, reproductive effects.

 The lowest levels (of vinyl chloride exposure) that produce liver changes, nerve damage, and immune reaction in people are not known.
 The US Environmental Protection Agency says that vinyl chloride is not safe to consume at any level.
 The most commonly recognized vinyl chloride related cancers include primary non-angiosarcoma liver cancer, primary brain cancer, lung cancer, lymphoma, and cancers of the blood and blood-forming organs.
 The non-malignant diseases caused by vinyl chloride exposure are systemic and serious, often resulting in a systemic sclerosis of the body as a whole, and are known outside the United States as "vinyl chloride disease."